apnadkarni/blt/doc/filmstrip.rst

 The *filmstrip* widget can also be used to create a wizard-like interface where frames contain are a sequence of dialogs that lead the user through a series of well-defined tasks.
-In this case the size of the filmstrip widget is the size of a frame.
-If the filmstrip widget is resized the frame containing the dialog is also resized.
+In this case the size of the *filmstrip* widget is the size of a frame.
+If the *filmstrip* widget is resized the frame containing the dialog is also resized.

-The embedded widgets of a filmstrip must be children of the filmstrip widget.
+The embedded Tk widgets of a *filmstrip* must be children of the *filmstrip* widget.

 SYNTAX